marmalade82/ts-react-forms/README.md

 - Configure the form by installing existing components that meet the required interface
 - Declarative form creation by passing in an array of configuration objects that describe each field in the form
-- Runtime ability to adjust logic and styles
+- Runtime ability to adjust logic, styles, and field dependencies
-- Runtime ability to get and set the form data
+- Runtime ability to manipulate the form data and query field validity

 ## Example Usage